Fragrant and bursting with flavors, this tom yum fried rice is a must-try! This amazing dish is simple to prepare and ready in 15 minutes.

 - Add in the carrot next.
 Cook until they have slightly softened, for 3-4 minutes, stirring frequently.1 medium carrot

 - Now, add in rice, peas and tom yum paste.
-Saute for 2-3 minutes, or until everything is thoroughly heated.3 cup cooked rice, ½ cup frozen green peas, 1 tablespoon soy sauce
+Saute for 2-3 minutes or until everything is thoroughly heated.
+Break any clumps of rice by pressing them with the back of your spatula.3 cup cooked rice, ½ cup frozen green peas, 1 tablespoon soy sauce

-- Stir in soy sauce and chopped green onions.
-Optionally, squeeze on some lime juice before serving.
-Enjoy!1 stalk green onion, lime juice
+- Stir in soy sauce, chopped green onions, and a squeeze of lime juice.
+Your tom yum fried rice is ready to be served.1 stalk green onion, lime juice

 Notes